All Episodes

 Right?

-That's how you destroy a civil rights movement because the most effective weapon in silencing civil rights is the lethal force.
+That's how you destroy a civil rights movement because the most effective weapon in silencing civil rights is lethal force.

 joe rogan

-Yeah, those are darker days when you couldn't communicate as well, and I think that's one of the reasons why Hunter decided to run for sheriff in Aspen, is that he felt like he could control that area, like it would have a direct impact on his life.
+And I think that's one of the reasons why Hunter decided to run for sheriff in Aspen is that he felt like he could control that area.

-The local politics have a real impact on your day-to-day existence, whereas what's going on in Washington, for the most part, it's not affecting you if you're living in Woody Creek.
+Whereas what's going on in Washington, for the most part, it's not affecting you if you're living in Woody Creek.

 timothy denevi

-I mean, there were people that had Nixon's point of view in Aspen who were like, let's develop this valley beyond what it can hold in terms of its environment.
+Yeah, I mean, there were people that had Nixon's point of view in Aspen who were like, let's develop this valley beyond what it can hold in terms of its environment.

 Let's imprison hippies because they are going to take away from our tourist economy.